 An award-winning forensic scientist has traded a career in a Californian forensic lab to pursue his research at Teesside University.
+You can also start your own business by getting a California LLC.

 Kent Matt Adamson, 31, has just completed the first year of his PhD where he is working with renowned anthropologist Professor Tim Thompson to examine early structural changes to bones in mass graves.